cot-rs/media/README.md

-# media
+# cot-rs/media

-Media files of the Cot project
+This repository contains media files used in the Cot project.